owulveryck/blog/content/post/rvm-chromebook.md

 # Voilà!

-I can now use vagrant installed fully on the usb stick with
+I can now use vagrant installed fully on the USB stick with

 ```shell
 $ bundle _1.5.2_ exec vagrant